jacklishufan/NonLinearNewtonNet-Public/README.md

 - The documentation of the modules are available at most cases.
 Please look up local classes or functions and consult with the docstrings in the code.

-- You can specify which dataset adn dataloader you want to use by changing parse arguments.
+- You can specify which dataset and dataloader you want to use by changing parse arguments.
 They can be found in train.py.

-## Codebase Strctures (Inheritated from NewtonNet Project) ##
+## Codebase Strctures (Inherited from Original NewtonNet Project) ##
 ```
 ├──  cli
 │    └── newtonnet_train.py                     - command line interface for the training
 │
 │
-├──  newtonnet                                  - this folder contains the model
+├──  newtonnet                                  - this folder contains the model architecture.
 │   └── data                                    - this folder contains the data loader.
 │       └── __init__.py
 │       └── loader.py
 │       └── neighbors.py
-│       └── parse_raw.py
+│       └── parse_raw.py                        - this file contains our implementation of custom data loader classes.
 │       └── pyanitools.py
-│   └── layers                                  - this folder contains the layers used by the model.
+│   └── layers                                  - this folder contains the layers and transformations used by the model.
 │       └── __init__.py
 │       └── activations.py
 │       └── batchrenorm.py